 Explore all your options with our guide to Chicago boat cruises and tours.

-See a show under the stars
+See a movie under the stars

 Millennium Park Pritzker Pavilion